The Sapulpa Messenger:The little blog that could! Prediction: They won’t be little anymore.

 Given the Baptists descent into hyper-NeoCalvinism since the 1990’s and Complementarianism (women ‘obey’ and ‘submit’), not even traditional Baptist women heros of the faith such as Lottie Moon would be permitted to serve under today’s new hyper-restrictions.
 Concerned Christians have invented some new words to describe the NeoCalvinists’ Dark Ages thinking about women.
 “Chrislam” for having restrictions on women that are like radical Islam’s.
 It’s also been called “Shehad” (She+had, sounds like “jihad”), a term invented by blogger/Christian/researcher Brad Sargent/FuturistGuy https://futuristguy.wordpress.com/ to describe the NeoCalvinists’ “war on women”.
 I reject these NeoCalvinist teachings, which are *un-Biblical*.]

-*This article is reblogged from Wade Burleson, Istoria Ministries, website:
+*This article is reblogged from Wade Burleson, Istoria Ministries, website with permission:

 The’ Woman of Error in I Timothy 2:12 Shouldn’t Teach